 - 8 cloves garlic, peeled

 - 4 teaspoons red paprika

-- You can either cook this on your stove top on low for an hour or two until the meat is tender, but my preferred method is to cook it in the oven at about 325 until the meat is tender, that way I don't worry about it burning.
+You can either cook this covered on your stove top on low for an hour or two until the meat is tender.
+My preferred method is to cook it, covered, in the oven at about 325 until the meat is tender, that way I don't worry about it burning.

 Once cooked add the garam masala.

 Serve with basmati rice, Jasmine rice and or/naan bread.